covid-guardian/covid-guardian/README.md

   * `use_cleartext_traffic`: If this value is true, the app allows network connections to transfer plain text though the Internet without encryption.
   * `version_code`: Version code, e.g. 10.
   * `version_name`: Version name, e.g. 1.0.2.
 * `code_analysis` Code analysis.
-Each section provide a list of correspondence classes.
+Each section provides a list of correspondence classes.
   * `insecure_certificate_validation`: Insecure Implementation of SSL.
 Trusting all the certificates or accepting self-signed certificates is a critical Security Hole.
 This application is vulnerable to MITM attacks
   * `insecure_random_generator`: The App uses an insecure Random Number Generator.
   * `insecure_webview_implementation`: Insecure WebView Implementation.
 Execution of user controlled code in WebView is a critical Security Vulnerability.